TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/portal-customisation/configure-webhooks.md

 - [AccessRequestCreated]({{< ref "product-stack/tyk-enterprise-developer-portal/portal-customisation/configure-webhooks#new-access-request-created" >}}) when a new API access request is created.
 - [AccessRequestApproved]({{< ref "product-stack/tyk-enterprise-developer-portal/portal-customisation/configure-webhooks#an-access-request-is-approved" >}}) when an API access request is approved.
 - [AccessRequestRejected]({{< ref "product-stack/tyk-enterprise-developer-portal/portal-customisation/configure-webhooks#an-access-request-is-rejected" >}}) when an API access request is rejected.
-- [OrganizationRegistered]({{< ref "product-stack/tyk-enterprise-developer-portal/portal-customisation/configure-webhooks#new-organisation-registered" >}}) when an API consumer organisation is created.
+- [OrganisationRegistered]({{< ref "product-stack/tyk-enterprise-developer-portal/portal-customisation/configure-webhooks#new-organisation-registered" >}}) when an API consumer organisation is created.
-- [OrganizationRequestCreated]({{< ref "product-stack/tyk-enterprise-developer-portal/portal-customisation/configure-webhooks#new-organisation-registration-request-created" >}}) when a new API consumer organisation registration request is created.
+- [OrganisationRequestCreated]({{< ref "product-stack/tyk-enterprise-developer-portal/portal-customisation/configure-webhooks#new-organisation-registration-request-created" >}}) when a new API consumer organisation registration request is created.
 - [OrganisationRequestApproved]({{< ref "product-stack/tyk-enterprise-developer-portal/portal-customisation/configure-webhooks#organisation-registration-request-is-approved" >}}) when an API consumer organisation registration request is approved.
 - [OrganisationRequestRejected]({{< ref "product-stack/tyk-enterprise-developer-portal/portal-customisation/configure-webhooks#organisation-request-is-rejected" >}}) when an API consumer organisation registration request is rejected.